sirbrialliance/ttsjigsawjoin/README.md

 	- "Cheat: Gather Pieces" to make a "mini puzzle" (a small subset of the larger puzzle) for a less skilled player to work on.
 Start by placing one puzzle piece on the puzzle board, then right-click the puzzle board and select this option.
 It will ask you for a distance; choose and confirm.
 If nothing happens, try again.
 (TTS seems to often not give me the result the first time you use the dialog.)
 All pieces within the given range of the given piece will be moved to the center of the game area.
 You now have a subset "circle" of puzzle to work on.
 - Right click a puzzle piece (possibly a selection of pieces) and choose...
 	- "Cheat: Rotate Right" to correctly orient all pieces as they appear in the final puzzle solution.
+	- "Cheat: Puzzle Order" is basically the same as "Arrange: Square", but orders pieces based on their order in the puzzle (rows first, starting from the top-left).
+Note that items arrange on the same row may not be on the same row in the puzzle.

 Use of a cheat is announced to all players.